semola2006/Getting-Cleaning-Data-Project-Work/CodeBook.md

 Table_DF <- tbl_df(Table)
 rm("features", "subject", "Table", "X", "Y")
 ```
-## TASK 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-This will narrow down the number of measure from 561 to 86.
+### TASK 2: Extracts only the measurements on the mean and standard deviation for each measurement.
+This step will narrow down the number of measure from 561 to 86.
 There are invalid column names in the table: before selecting subsest of columns, must apply make.names func()
 ```
 valid_column_names <- make.names(names=names(Table_DF), unique=TRUE, allow_ = TRUE)